Nordln/EasydiffusionWiki/xFormers.md

 xFormers speeds up image generation, but can sometimes produce non-deterministic results (i.e. the same prompt+settings may not always produce the same results as before).

+**Important!!** xFormers will only help on PCs with NVIDIA GPUs (or AMD with ROCm, if you've installed it).
+It is not useful on CPU-only computers or M1/M2 Macs.

 # Installing xFormers
 1. Double-click `Developer Console.cmd` (on Windows) or run `./developer_console.sh` (on Linux/Mac)
 2. Run `python -m pip show torch torchvision` (**important:** please make a note of these two versions, incase you need to revert back to them)